Institute of Island Studies | Dr. Jim Randall

 UNESCO Chair in Island Studies and Sustainability

-Dr. James (Jim) Randall is an economic and social geographer and current holder of the UNESCO Chair in Island Studies and Sustainability at the University of Prince Edward Island (UPEI), where he has taught in Island Studies, Geography, International Studies, and Planning.
+Dr. James (Jim) Randall is an economic and social geographer and Professor Emeritus at the University of Prince Edward Island (UPEI), where he has taught in Island Studies, Geography, International Studies, and Planning since 2010.
 Although he has had the pleasure of calling an island his home for only a few years, he looks forward to reaching the age of 106 so he can celebrate having lived on islands longer than on the mainland.

 A geographer by training, Jim developed a love of Island Studies later in his career.
 His research spans many aspects of this interdisciplinary field, with a special interest in development, quality-of-life, and islander-newcomer relationships on small islands.